-All employees have completed mandatory online training on modern slavery which all new starters must complete too as part of their induction.
+All employees complete mandatory online training on modern slavery every three years which all new starters must complete too as part of their induction.
 The mandatory training also has questions to assess employee understanding of the risks involved and the legal requirements for businesses in this area.
 This helps to raise awareness of the importance of combatting modern slavery.